Warrington: Governance

-The borough of Warrington covers the town and surrounding areas.
-It is administered by Warrington Borough Council, which is a unitary authority, being a district council which also performs the functions of a county council.
+The modern Borough of Warrington was formed in 1974 by the amalgamation of the former County Borough of Warrington with part of the Golborne Urban District (in Lancashire), the Lymm Urban District (in Cheshire), part of the Runcorn Rural District (in Cheshire), the Warrington Rural District (in Lancashire) and part of a single parish within the Whiston Rural District (in Lancashire) within the designated area for Warrington New Town.
+It covers the town and surrounding areas, and is administered by Warrington Borough Council, which is a unitary authority (a district council which also performs the functions of a county council).
 The central part of the modern borough, corresponding to the pre-1974 borough boundaries, is an unparished area; the rest of the borough is covered by civil parishes, which form a second tier of local government for their areas.
 The borough council meets at Warrington Town Hall and has its main offices at 1 Time Square in the town.

 National representation

 At Westminster, Warrington is represented by two MPs: Charlotte Nichols represents Warrington North, and Sarah Hall represents Warrington South.
 Both are Labour MPs.

 Administrative history

 Warrington was an ancient parish comprising five townships, being Burtonwood, Poulton-with-Fearnhead, Rixton-with-Glazebrook, Woolston-with-Martinscroft and a Warrington township covering the town itself and adjoining areas.
 The parish was part of the West Derby Hundred of Lancashire, and the River Mersey formed the county boundary.
 The land on the south bank of the river was in the township of Latchford, in the parish of Grappenhall in Cheshire.
 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Warrington, the civil functions were exercised by each township separately rather than the parish as a whole.
 In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so each of the five townships of the old Warrington parish became a separate civil parish.

 In 1813 improvement commissioners were appointed for the township of Warrington, being the town's first form of urban local government; prior to that the town was governed by its vestry and manorial courts.
 The town was incorporated as a municipal borough by a royal charter dated 3 April 1847.
 The borough boundaries differed from the township in some areas: more rural parts of the Warrington township were excluded from the borough, whereas the built-up parts of Latchford on the south bank of the Mersey in Cheshire were included within the borough.